 “So all of us [Christians]…can see and reflect the glory of the Lord.
-And the Lord—who is the Spirit—makes us more and more like him as we are changed into his glorious image” (2 Co 3:18).
+And the Lord—who is the Spirit—makes us more and more like him as we are changed into his glorious image” (2 Corinthians 3:18).

 In the first three chapters of Genesis, we read of the creation of the first couple and the ensuing devastation caused by their sin.
 Their disobedience resulted in banishment from their idyllic home and destroyed their intimacy with God.
 Instead of radiating God’s glory, they reflected their own brokenness and shame.

 When we choose to sin, it disfigures us.
 His image becomes distorted.
 Sin obscures the glory of God in our lives and we don’t even realize what we have lost.
-How differently it was with our Lord.
-“The Son radiates God’s own glory and expresses the very character of God” (Hebrews 11:3).
+How differently it was with our Lord: “The Son radiates God’s own glory and expresses the very character of God” (Hebrews 1:3).

 The work He is doing in us daily is conforming us to His image.
 As He brings us through trials and allows difficulties in our lives, He’s working in us to purify and transform us so that we can reflect His glory, so He can shine through us.
 As we allow Him to work and submit to Him, we are changed day by day.